NVIDIA

 Make sure you are checking the correct codec (H.264 or H.265) and video bit-depth.

 Hardware accelerated encoding of 10-bit videos is supported only by the latest video cards.
-Refer to the official Support Matrix to check if your GPU supports 10-bit video encoding.
+Refer to the official to check if your GPU supports 10-bit video encoding.

 NVIDIA's NVENC supports only H.264 and H.265.
 No other codec is hardware accelerated on NVIDIA cards.